 To fund future investments in its mineral properties the Corporation requires capital.
+Dependent on exploration success results, the Corporation may not have sufficient working capital and may have to access the capital markets.
 Subject to economic conditions at the time, there can be no assurance the Corporation would be able to raise additional debt or equity financing on acceptable terms.
 If the Corporation cannot finance its future projects, it could have a material and adverse effect on the Corporation's future cash flows, earnings, results of operations and financial condition.